Licensed Master Plumbers | Navien Specialist

 What to do if a pipe has already frozen

-First, don't panic.
-If you turn on a faucet and only a trickle comes out, you've caught it early:
+Don't panic.
+If you turn on a faucet and get only a trickle, you've caught it early:

 1. Leave the faucet open.
 As the pipe thaws, water needs somewhere to go.